Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 SP Bumi run a local bus from Kuala Terengganu bus station to the pier about every 2 hours.

-I came up from Merang, the pier for Puala Redang.
-This is 20km off route 3 and no public buses run along this first part so I grabbed a private transport guy (there were no taxis at the pier) who took me the one hour tip for rm80 which I thought was reasonable value.
+In 2011 I came up from Merang, the pier for Puala Redang.
+I grabbed a private transport guy (there were no taxis at the pier) who took me the one hour tip for rm80 which I thought was reasonable value.
+Um, maybe not - in 2013 I did the reverse trip in a taxi for rm70.

 The pier at Kuala Besut is quite close to the main road bridge across the estuary.
 There is an arcade with a bunch of tour operators leading to the pier and a heap more on the street adjacent.
-Any of these can sell you boat tickets (and arrange accommodation if you have not booked) - each place seems to run its own speedboat and these seem to depart fairly regularly for the half hour run.
+Any of these can sell you boat tickets (and arrange accommodation if you have not booked) - each place seems to run its own speedboat and these depart fairly regularly for the half hour run.
+However return boats run at the set times of 0800, 1200 and 1500.
 Tickets cost 35rm one way/70 return.
-If you have a return ticket just let your accommodation know the day before you depart - it doesn't matter whose boat you end up on as long as you can give them your return stub to cash in.
+If you have a return ticket let your accommodation know the day before you depart - it doesn't matter if you have changed resorts and/or islands.
+Tip - if there is a big crowd waiting for the return boat and you need to make a bus or flight, make sure you are towards the front of the loading queue - otherwise you may have to wait 20 minutes or so for a backup boat.

 Accommodation places, restaurants and travel desks on the island have a wealth of information about onward transport from Kuala Besut.
 They can organise pretty standard stuff like KL or Kota Bharu but can also get you to Taman Negara, into Thailand, the west coast of peninsula Malaysia etc.